-U.S. Says THAAD Missile System In South Korea Is Now Operational
+THAAD Missile System In South Korea Is Now Operational, U.S. Says

 International

-U.S. Says THAAD Missile System In South Korea Is Now Operational
+THAAD Missile System In South Korea Is Now Operational, U.S. Says

 An American THAAD missile defense system is now operational in South Korea, less than two months after its components arrived there, the U.S. military says.